Infant sleep

 Infant sleep is an act of sleeping by an infant or a newborn.
 It differs significantly from sleep during adulthood.
-Unlike in adults, sleep early in infancy initially does not follow a Circadian rhythm.
+Unlike in adults, sleep early in infancy initially does not follow a circadian rhythm.
 Infant sleep also appears to have two main modes - active, associated with movement, and quiet, associated with stillness - exhibiting distinct neurological firing patterns.
 Sleep duration is also shorter.
 As the infant ages, sleep begins to follow a Circadian rhythm and sleep duration increases.
 Infants nap frequently.
 Infants are also particularly vulnerable during sleep; they are prone to suffocation and SIDS.
 As a result, "safe" sleep techniques have been the subject of several public health campaigns.
 Infant sleep practices vary widely between cultures and over history; historically infants would sleep on the ground with their parents.
 In many modern cultures, infants sleep in a variety of types of infant beds or share a bed with parents.
 Infant sleep disturbance is common, and even normal infant sleep patterns can cause considerable disruption to parents' sleep.
-As a result, there are a wide variety of interventions and products intended to improve infant sleep; however, their efficacy is variable.
-Infant sleep training is one common intervention for poor infant sleep.
-Poor infant sleep is linked to maternal depression.